karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

     chmod 400 my-key.pem
     ```

+  - Validate the key pair creation by checking the file existence and permissions:

+    ```bash
+    ls -l my-key.pem
+    ```

 - [ ] **Task 2: Get the Latest Amazon Linux 2 AMI ID**
   - Run the following command to retrieve the latest Amazon Linux 2 AMI ID: